chrislo27/RhythmHeavenRemixEditor/docs/Themes.md

 This is very simple to do!

-Every time you start the editor, a folder will be made called `themes`, and inside of that folder will be one more called `examples`.
+Every time you start the editor, a folder `<user>/.rhre3/themes` will be made, and inside of that folder will be one more folder called `examples`.
 Inside the `examples` folder, every built-in theme will be put into a `example_#.json` file, where the `#` is just a number.
 You can open json files with a text editor